ppaez/pyramid_tutorial_maintain/README.rst

 The tutorial user will normally access the narrative HTML documentation that explains the steps to follow, which is organized in chapters.
-Behind the scenes, we have a set of `reST` documentation files from which the HTML files are obtained, plus a set of source files that make up the tutorial application.
+Behind the scenes, we have a set of `reST` documentation files, one \*.rst file per chapter, from which the HTML files are obtained, plus a set of source files that are the tutorial application being developed.
+There is a snapshot of the source files as expected to be at the end of each chapter where modifications are made.

 The files for the two wiki tutorials are located under `docs/tutorials/wiki` and `docs/tutorials/wiki2` in the